Brian Wilson: Long Promised Road: Soundtrack

 Long Promised Road features a new song by Wilson and My Morning Jacket frontman Jim James, "Right Where I Belong".
 Wilson's writing contributions were limited to the song's rough melodic ideas; James structured the song, added lyrics, and recorded the track largely by himself.
 Brent stated that he had asked James to finish the tune, although Fine claimed that Brian himself solicited the collaboration.
 Brian recorded his vocal parts after recovering from back surgery.
+"I'm Goin' Home", "It's Not Easy Being Me", "Must Be a Miracle", "Slightly American Music", and "I'm Broke" were recorded during Brian Wilson's sessions with collaborator Andy Paley.
+The live version of "In My Room" also features Al Jardine, who toured with Wilson from 2013 (after the collapse of the Beach Boys' reunion in September 2012) until Wilson's retirement from touring in 2022.
+"Long Promised Road" also features Blondie Chaplin on vocals and lead guitar.

-In August 2021, Brent stated that there were tentative plans to release a soundtrack album containing never before released material.
+In August 2021, Brent stated that there were tentative plans to release a soundtrack album containing never-before-released material.
 The soundtrack was officially announced on November 23 and released by Lakeshore Records on November 26.
+It was his final release before his death on June 11, 2025.

+Personnel

+Partial credits from David Beard of Endless Summer Quarterly Magazine.